pranabsarkar/Conll_task/README.md

 * We can fine-tune the hyper-parameters of our model to enhance the performance of our model.

 * We could have used different model architectures and compare the performances.

-* We could have modified the padding size of the sentences by taking the average size which can improve the data quality, as there are many empty spaces.

 ## **References**